Blog Post Thumbnail

 When evaluating options, make a list of your team's essential software—communication hubs, HR systems, and project management tools.
 A tool that integrates seamlessly with these platforms is key to creating a connected and efficient work environment.
 This prevents information silos and ensures everyone has access to the information they need, right where they already are.

-Review the User Experience and Support
+Test the User Experience and Support Quality

 A powerful tool is useless if no one wants to use it.
 Prioritize software with a clean, intuitive interface that’s easy for both employees and managers to use.
 Requesting a day off or swapping a shift should only take a few clicks.
 If a tool is confusing or clunky, your team will quickly abandon it for old habits, like sending DMs and emails.